Table of Contents

 Hi [name],

-We love to hear from customers.
-It helps us understand how well we’re doing, and usually gives us feedback we can use to improve in the future.
+We love hearing from customers—it helps us understand how we’re doing and gives us feedback to improve.

-Would you mind leaving us a review, or sending us your thoughts?
-Let us know how you’re liking [product], how satisfied you’ve been with your service thus far, and if there’s anything we can do to improve.
+Would you mind leaving us a review or sending your thoughts?
+Let us know how you’re liking [product], how satisfied you’ve been with our service, and if there’s anything we can do better.

 Looking forward to hearing from you,